The recruitment and assessment process

 An initial fostering advice visit takes place in the home of the prospective carer(s) with one of our Social Workers.
 Following the initial home visit, enquirers can choose to apply at that stage and commence stage one of the assessment process or choose to remain as enquirers until they have completed the information and preparation training.

 Those who choose to make an application at this stage still complete the training but checks as described below can commence earlier.
-All prospective Foster Carers must attend preparation training during their assessment.
+All prospective foster parents must attend preparation training during their assessment.
 Our training provides applicants with information about the responsibilities of being a Foster Carer and working with Mosaic Foster Care.

-Potential Foster Carers who chose to apply complete an application form giving detailed information about themselves and their family and consent and enquiries to ascertain their suitability to foster.
+Potential foster parents who chose to apply complete an application form giving detailed information about themselves and their family and consent and enquiries to ascertain their suitability to foster.

 Medical checkups are required